whyvez/auth0-angular/README.md

 There are two examples:

-* [widget]: a simple angular app doing auth with social and username/password using the Login Widget.
+* [widget](widget): a simple angular app doing auth with social and username/password using the Login Widget.
-* [custom-login]: same as the previous one but without using the widget, just a custom login form.
+* [custom-login](custom-login): same as the previous one but without using the widget, just a custom login form.

 The server side is using node.js and you can run it with `npm install && node app.js`.
 It is pre-configured with a demo account with Amazon, Facebook, Google and username/password credentials.